Michigan Wolverines softball

-The Michigan Wolverines softball team represents the University of Michigan in National Collegiate Athletics Association (NCAA) Division I competition.
+The Michigan Wolverines softball team represents the University of Michigan in National Collegiate Athletic Association (NCAA) Division I competition.
 College softball became a varsity sport at the University of Michigan in 1978.
 Bonnie Tholl has been the head coach since 2023, following the retirement of longtime head coach Carol Hutchins.
 In 2005, Hutchins' team became the first Division I softball team since 1976 from east of the Mississippi River to win the Women's College World Series.

 History

 Soluk years

 Gloria Soluk was the first head coach of the Michigan Wolverines softball team.
 When she was hired by Michigan in 1977, it was as Michigan's women's basketball coach, and there was no softball team.
 She later recalled, "I was asked to serve as the head coach for the first few seasons in order to get things off the ground."
 In her three seasons as head coach from 1978 to 1980, the Wolverines compiled a record of 50 wins and 25 losses for a .667 winning percentage.